adityajain07/logistic-regression/README.md

-# logistic-regression
+## Logistic Regression

-A quick vanilla implementation of logistic regression algorithm
+A vanilla implementation of the logistic regression algorithm.